tomtenniscourt/Dad-Joke-Generator/README.md

 o	Iterates over the savedJokes array using the map function.

-o	For each joke, it renders a list item (<li>) with a checkbox, the joke text, and buttons for editing or deleting the joke.
+o	For each joke, it renders a list item with a checkbox, the joke text, and buttons for editing or deleting the joke.

 o	The checked attribute of the checkbox is set based on whether the checkedJokes array includes the current index.